parth-20-07/Motion-Planning-Online/README.md

 The aim of the [Assignment 0](/HW0%20-%20Turtles/) is to setup the environment and try a basic run through programming.
 Here we try to develop a rudimentary and random obstacle field, tryout turtle sim in python and initiate a *Victor Sierra* Search pattern to find lost objects.

-## Assignment 1: Setup Environment
+## Assignment 1: Flatland

 The aim of the [Assignment 1](/HW1%20-%20Flatland/) is to implement Breadth First Search, Depth First Search and Dijkstra Search to find a path between Start Point and Goal Point.

+## Assignment 2: Valet

+The aim of the [Assignment 2](/HW2%20-%20Valet/) is to implement search and path planning algorithms to park a car with non-holonomic constraints.

 # Design Details